“Don't Give Up Your Freedom to Travel in the Wilderness Safely”

 - Avoid Touch Screens if you plan to use the Receiver in Cold Weather

 A GPS Receiver is easy to use, but must still be cared for like any other fine electronic instrument.
-It also must be protected form the cold and properly programmed to function.
+It also must be protected from the cold and properly programmed to function.

 GPS Receiver Hints and Reminders